ajzuse/CompJournoStick/README.md

 1. There's a 'grid' at the bottom of the favorites bar.
 Click on that and you'll get a list of all the applications installed.
 Or ...
 1. If you know part of the name of the application, just start typing it.
 You'll get a search bar and the icons of partial matches.
 When you see the one you want, right-click on it and either add it to 'Favorites' or open a new window.
 1. Like most Linux systems, you will be doing quite a bit in the terminal.
 So ... move your mouse to the upper left, type 'term' and add the Terminal to the 'Favorites' bar.
 1. The terminal uses a shell called 'Bourne Again Shell (bash)'.
 This has a convenient feature called 'tab completion'.
-In the terminal, you type the first part of a command or file name and press <TAB>.
+In the terminal, you type the first part of a command or file name and press 'TAB'.
 If the shell can complete the command / file name, it will.
 Otherwise it will list the possibilities.
-You can then enter the next few characters and press <TAB> again to finish it.
+You can then enter the next few characters and press 'TAB' again to finish it.
 For example, suppose you want to run the script './install-all.bash'.
 Type

     ```
     ./ins
     ```
 and press 'TAB'.
 If the script is present, 'bash' will complete the command and all you have to do is press 'ENTER'.
-In the following, I'll use the code ```<TAB>``` for 'TAB" and```<ENT>``` for 'Enter'.
+In the following, I'll use the code ```<TAB>``` for 'TAB' and ```<ENT>``` for 'ENTER'.

 ## Getting the scripts
 1. Boot up Fedora 18 and log in.
 You'll be in the GNOME 3 desktop.